Dzigbordi Kwaku-Dosoo: Career

 She was recruited right out of university into a retail bank in New York, worked in traditional retail and business banking, and learned about investment banking.

 She returned to Ghana and became the Head of Trade and Research Unit at Strategic African Securities, Ghana.

 She established a financial service consultancy called "Business Linkages International," which included consulting with the World Bank Group’s Multilateral Investment Guarantee Agency (MIGA), the International Finance Corporation (IFC), and USAID.
 The company transitioned into the Eagle Group in 2004.

 In 1998, after a ten-year career in finance, Dzigbordi founded a spa business in Ghana called Allure Saloon, which then became Allure Africa.

 She once owned an aromatherapy and body-care brand called Kanshi which was featured in Women's Wear Daily in 2010 before entering the United States market in 2014.

 She formerly owned a talk show called The Dzigbordi Show, which aired in 46 countries in Africa, the UK and Europe.

 Volunteering

 Dzigbordi is a member of the Executive Women Network and doubles as a trustee of the Children’s Heart Foundation Ghana, a charity that raises funding for children with congenital heart diseases.

 Personal life

-She is the wife of the late Lionel Van Lare Dosoo, a former Deputy Governor of the Bank of Ghana.
+Dzigbordi was married to the late Lionel Van Lare Dosoo, a former Deputy Governor of the Bank of Ghana.
 She is the mother of one child.